‘Young And The Restless’ Spoilers: Hilary-Jordan-Lily Love Triangle Teased

 As of now, Lily is firmly married to Cane Ashby (Daniel Goddard), but The Young and The Restless spoilers clearly show their union is about to hit a brick wall in the form of Juliet Helton (Laur Allen).
 If Cane would just let it drop, his marriage might survive, but he keeps picking the scab.

 What’s worse is Cane is about to make a misstep with Billy Abbott (Jason Thompson).
 The Young and The Restless spoilers promise Cane gets some dirt on Billy and uses it.
-It’s a race to see who breaks the harsh news to Lily about her man – Billy or Jordan – since both have motivation soon.
+It’s a race to see who breaks the harsh news to Lily about her man – Billy or Jordan – since both will have motivation soon.

 "@KingMinos777: Lily to Cane: "I won't do anything you wouldn't do!" #YR #Lane O.o pic.twitter.com/85hFY8zXqT"RT: Oh Lily if u only knew.